jgmalcolm/jgmalcolm.github.io/_drafts/grad-school.md

   - [spread the word about your code][spread]
 - every project has a website
   - for the lay and technical
+  - papers
+    - .tex
+    - figures -> presentations
+    - BibTeX
-  - papers, code
+  - code & ?data
     - reproducible experiments!
   - more likely to get cited
   - more likely for others to build upon
-  - BibTeX
 - edit wikipedia
   - provide a road map for newbies and generations to come
   - promote important discoveries and techniques